Heterogeneous condition: Heterogeneity in medical conditions

-The term medical condition is a nosological broad term that includes all diseases, disorders, injuries and syndromes, and it is specially suitable in the last case, in which it is not possible to speak about a single disease associated to the clinical course of the patient.
+The term medical condition is a nosological broad term that includes all diseases, disorders, injuries, and syndromes, and it is especially suitable in the last case, in which it is not possible to speak about a single disease associated to the clinical course of the patient.

 While the term medical condition generally includes mental illnesses, in some contexts the term is used specifically to denote any illness, injury, or disease except for mental illnesses.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM), the widely used psychiatric manual that defines all mental disorders, uses the term general medical condition to refer to all diseases, illnesses, and injuries except for mental disorders.
 This usage is also commonly seen in the psychiatric literature.
 Some health insurance policies also define a medical condition as any illness, injury, or disease except for psychiatric illnesses.

 As it is more value-neutral than terms like disease, the term medical condition is sometimes preferred by people with health issues that they do not consider deleterious.
 It is also preferred when etiology is not unique, because the word disease is normally associated to the cause of the clinical problems.
 On the other hand, by emphasizing the medical nature of the condition, this term is sometimes rejected, such as by proponents of the autism rights movement.